 The avocado tree is also known as the “testicle tree,” which is the true meaning of avocado in the native language.
-The Aztecs and the Mayas have used it since ancient times as a meat substitute.
+The Aztecs and the Mayans have used it as a meat substitute since ancient times.
 The widespread wisdom of these people led them to discover the many health benefits of avocados.

 - ➕ Packed with Essential Nutrients: Step up your daily wellness routine with our Avocado Oil softgels!
 Our Avocado Oil 1000mg softgels are packed with plenty of essential nutrients including lutein, omega 3 and 6 fatty acids, and vitamins A, D & E.* Plus, it’s packed with antioxidants for all-day wellness!